-Marine Education-This project provides campers with the opportunity to explore marine ecology.
-Throughout the week they will go seining to discover many different shells on the beach, live snails, crabs, fish, horseshoe crabs, and much more.
-Campers will explore touch tanks, learn about local marine ecology, and may have the chance to do a shark dissection.
+The Long Island Sound project provides campers with the opportunity to explore marine ecology.
+Throughout the week they will go seining in the sound to discover many different shells on the beach, live snails, crabs, fish, horseshoe crabs, and much more.